“How big a fool are you, old man? If there are enemies in this wood, a fire is the last thing we want.”

 A general search of bear totem symbolism will reveal many tales of bears as the keepers of dreams.
 They need the deep, dark caves for protection as well as the environment to foster dreams.
 Fossils of cave bears have been found for decades.
 The first were described in 1774 by Johann Esper.
 The fossils inside were first believed to be a variety of animals, including, dragons or unicorns.
 The caves soon got the moniker “dragon caves.”
 Hmmm, this seems familiar.

-Qhorin brings Jon, the potential dragon, into his natural “bear” environment when in A Clash of Kings/Jon VIII, Jon and Qhorin take refuge in a cave.
-Jon de-cloaks himself, making him a “skinned” bear.
+Qhorin brings Jon, the potential dragon, into his natural “bear” environment when in A Clash of Kings – Jon VIII, Jon and Qhorin take refuge in a cave.
+Jon de-cloaks himself, making him a “naked” bear.
 He lays by the fire and falls asleep.
 This represents the celestial spirits of the bear.

 What was the subject of Jon’s nightmares?
 Could Jon have been having a vision of the burning of Winterfell in this dream?
 The timeline works out.The dead men rising from their graves could either be Bran and Rickon and company from the Winterfell crypts.
 Or, it could be the spirits of the old Stark kings that were released when Bran and company took the iron swords from their laps, thereby disturbing the quiet slumber of the old kings.
 One thing we do know from the tales of totemic bear is if you dream of a bear, or as a bear, that is a sign you are ready to reveal your strength to the world.
 In summary, Jon decloaks himself, is exposed, has a dream about heritage, and then wakes to dawn and the being captured by the free folk and making a tough decision regarding his guide.

 Qhorin is a tough bear in his own right.
 He comes to the realization that if he is going to be successful on his mission to get Jon in to the wildling camps, then he will need to take drastic measures.
 His solution is an ultimate self-sacrifice whereby he forfeits his life.
-This is discussed in the Bears and Maidens essay in this blog.
 It is also during this scene that upon emerging from the cave, Jon has slipped back into his wolf self again.

 The ranger was leaning away, and for an instant it seemed that Jon’s slash had not touched him.
 Then a string of red tears appeared across the big man’s throat, bright as a ruby necklace, and the blood gushed out of him, and Qhorin Halfhand fell.